 Liverpool John Moores University, Gunma University, Universiti Malaysia Perlis

-University of Surrey, University of Tokyo, University of Nottingham (Malaysia campus), with De La Salle (Philippines) as an associate partner
+University of Surrey, University of Tokyo, University of Nottingham (Malaysia campus), with De La Salle University (Philippines) and Monash University (Malaysia) as associate partners

 Birmingham City University, University of Tokyo, Gorontalo State University (Indonesia)